 The advantage of having my own website is that I can pursue and publish on whatever random subject takes my fancy and the following stories are indeed random.
 Two of the stories draw on real life, and the third…well, the third is as fanciful as you can get!

 A Cuckoo in the Nest is also a true crime story, but I doubt many people outside of Cornwall, where it took place, have ever heard of it.
 After seeing the documentary, The Imposter, I thought I might try my hand at writing a short story along those lines.
 I was researching other similar incidents when I came across newspaper articles about a young woman who inveigles her way into a family and destroys it from the inside.
-It was a true story stranger, and much sadder, than any fiction I could have written.
+It was a true story stranger, and more tragic, than any fiction I could have written.

 I don’t have a pet.
 I don’t want a pet.
 It’s not that I hate animals.
 It’s just that I don’t want the responsibility.
 If you should ever wonder why I feel this way, the next story will explain it.
 On The Mortality of Cats and Dogs is a very personal reflection on the terrible fates of pets in my family.

 The opera is renowned for its wonderful music, magnificent singing, grand spectacle and tragic love stories.
 I love listening to opera.
 The music and the souring voices touch my soul.
 As for the spectacle, I sometimes find it superfluous, and I could take it or leave it.
 However, there are times when I find the stories so silly that they detract from my enjoyment, and none are as silly as the story that finally drove me to write A Day at the Opera: re-imagining Puccini’s Turandot.